Your gift matters! It will shape the future of the museum.

 By using the water power of Webster Lake and the French River, Slater was able to create an industrial town centered on cotton and woolen manufacturing.
 He and his family were central to the growth of Webster into an industrial giant that attracted other businesses to the area.
 Slater would go on to build the first Sunday School in the area, across the street from the mill, for the education of the children who were employed at the mill.

-Want to help the Samuel Slater museum?
+Want to help the Samuel Slater Experience?

 Help by donating today and your proceeds will shape the future of the museum!